mikaelgartner/30-day-sprint/README.md

 - 🔜 Ready to begin build phase on **Day 20**

-# ✨ Day 20: Portfolio Execution: Learning & Achievements
+# ✨ Day 20: Portfolio Execution: Learnings & Achievements

 ## 🧠 What I Learned
 - 🧩 How to structure a professional homepage using semantic HTML (`<header>`, `<section>`, `<footer>`)